0xburden/burden-vim/README.md

 the packages fzy, ripgrep and the_silver_searcher will need to be installed or built for fuzzy find to work right

 ### JS necessities
-You'll need nodejs+npm and prettier
+You'll need nodejs+npm and prettier, the rest should be pulled in on install